google/android-cuttlefish/docs/qemu_experiments/qemu_ivshmem.md

      The qemu binary is:
      **qemu/bin/native/debug/x86_64-softmmu/qemu-system-x86_64**
  * VNC client (I have used Remmina bundled with Goobuntu).
- * GCloud config setup to project <b> google.com:cloud-android-nested-vms </b>
-      - This is because the QEMU images are stored in Google Cloud Storage.
-      - To list the active project:

 ```bash
         $ gcloud config list